markusyeo/BABulletinBotV2/README.md

 - `/songbook`: Download and receive the latest Songbook.
 - `/outline`: Download the Sermon Outline (PDF format).
 - `/outline_doc`: Download the Sermon Outline (DOCX format).

-## Credits

-This project was built with [Antigravity](https://github.com/google-deepmind/antigravity).